Homotopy Comomentum Maps in Multisymplectic Geometry: Algebra of multilinear operators (Gerstenhaber algebra)

 given on arbitrary elements $\omega_1,\dots,\omega_n$ in $W$ by

-The d\'ecalage isomorphism induces by precomposition an isomorphism of graded vector spaces: \begin{definition}[D\'ecalage of multilinear maps] Given two graded vector spaces $V$ and $W$, we call \emph{d\'ecalage} of multilinear maps from $V$ to $W^{\otimes m}$ the invertible homogeneous map:
+The d\'ecalage isomorphism induces by precomposition a graded linear isomorphism between the spaces of multilinear maps: \begin{definition}[D\'ecalage of multilinear maps] Given two graded vector spaces $V$ and $W$, we call \emph{d\'ecalage} of multilinear maps from $V$ to $W^{\otimes m}$ the invertible homogeneous map:

 given by

 \end{definition}

 \begin{remark}[D\'ecalage of multilinear maps as a diagram] Observe that the d\'ecalage of a given multilinear map is given by the following commutative diagram in the category of graded vector spaces: